Call Tod: (513) 322-4348

 Picture

-Tod is admitted to practice before the Supreme Court of Ohio, the U.S. District Court for the Southern District of Ohio, the U.S. District Court for the Northern District Of Ohio, the U.S. Court of Appeals for the Sixth Circuit, and the Supreme Court of the United States.
-He is a member of the Cincinnati and Toledo Bar Associations, the National Employment Lawyers Association, the Ohio Employment Lawyers Association, the Cincinnati Employment Lawyers Association, and is a 2014 graduate of the Trial Lawyers College.
+Tod is admitted to practice before the Supreme Court of Ohio, the U.S. District Court for the Southern District of Ohio, the U.S. District Court for the Northern District Of Ohio, the U.S. District Court for the District of Colorado, the U.S. District Court for the District of New Mexico, the U.S. Court of Appeals for the Sixth Circuit, and the Supreme Court of the United States.
+He is a member of the National Employment Lawyers Association, the Ohio Employment Lawyers Association, the Cincinnati Employment Lawyers Association, is A+ rated by the BBB, is an Ohio Super Lawyer and past Rising Star, and is a 2014 graduate of the Trial Lawyers College.

 The information on these webpages neither constitutes legal advice nor forms an attorney/client relationship.
-It is provided solely to inform you of the legal services that Tod J. Thompson can provide.
-Please call to schedule a free consultation regarding your particular matter.
+It is provided solely to inform you of the legal services that Tod J. Thompson, Attorney at Law, Ltd. can provide.
+Please call to schedule a consultation regarding your particular matter.

 How To Choose an Employment Lawyer